-The eventual argument ensues about what to call yourselves—approaching a venue and saying “We’re just a squirrely bunch that knows some great tunes!” hasn’t gotten very many people anywhere.
-Also, you and your band are probably coming from different perspectives about what collection of words would encapsulate the true meaning of your group.
+The eventual argument ensues about a name.
+Approaching a venue and saying “We’re just a squirrely bunch that knows some great tunes!” hasn’t gotten many people anywhere.
+Also, you’re probably coming from different perspectives about what collection of words would encapsulate what the group’s about.

 This is an age-honored struggle for new and upcoming bands.
 A name is an identifier, first and foremost.
 Often a completely subjective concept, choosing a band name can be a tense process for you and your bandmates.

-While a definitive guide is nearly impossible, we at Rivington think there are at least some guiding principles every musician facing the choice of the right band name can think of to help that process along.
+At Rivington Music we hear a lot of band names.
+While a definitive guide is nearly impossible, we at think there are at least some guiding principles.
+Musicians facing the choice of the right band name can use these to help that process along.

 Do you have a story of how your band name came along?
 Shoot us an email—we love a good story!